appdotnet/api-spec/content/docs/resources/filter/lifecycle.md

 ## Delete all of the current user's Filters

-Delete all <a href="../objects/filter.md">Filters</a> for the current user.
+Delete all [Filters](/docs/resources/filter/) for the current user.
 It returns the deleted Filters on success.

 *Remember, access tokens can not be passed in a HTTP body for ```DELETE``` requests.
-Please refer to the [authentication documentation](/appdotnet/api-spec/blob/master/auth.md#authenticated-api-requests).*
+Please refer to the [authentication documentation](/docs/authentication/#making-authenticated-api-requests).*

 <%= migration_warning ['response_envelope'] %>